deadsnakes/python3.3/Doc/library/os.rst

 .. function:: times()

-   Return a 5-tuple of floating point numbers indicating accumulated (processor or other) times, in seconds.
-The items are: user time, system time, children's user time, children's system time, and elapsed real time since a fixed point in the past, in that order.
-See the Unix manual page :manpage:`times(2)` or the corresponding Windows Platform API documentation.
+   Returns the current global process times.
+   The return value is an object with five attributes:

+   * :attr:`user` - user time
+   * :attr:`system` - system time
+   * :attr:`children_user` - user time of all child processes
+   * :attr:`children_system` - system time of all child processes
+   * :attr:`elapsed` - elapsed real time since a fixed point in the past

+   For backwards compatibility, this object also behaves like a five-tuple containing :attr:`user`, :attr:`system`, :attr:`children_user`, :attr:`children_system`, and :attr:`elapsed` in that order.

+   See the Unix manual page
+   :manpage:`times(2)` or the corresponding Windows Platform API documentation.
-   On Windows, only the first two items are filled, the others are zero.
+   On Windows, only :attr:`user` and :attr:`system` are known; the other attributes are zero.
+   On OS/2, only :attr:`elapsed` is known; the other attributes are zero.

-   Availability: Unix, Windows
+   Availability: Unix, Windows.

+   .. versionchanged:: 3.3
+      Return type changed from a tuple to a tuple-like object with named attributes.

 .. function:: wait()